Raiffeisen-DGTL/The-Way-of-CICD-Open-Source-Edition/README.md

 - It is not recommended to perform a complete build of the base image directly in the service pipeline; instead, it should be treated as a base image and pulled from the registry.
 - Avoid using `latest` tags in the versioning of external service dependencies.

+### Binary Scan

+- Image scanning should have a mechanism for blocking or skipping further pipeline execution based on conditions determined by the team.
+- After scanning images, we should be able to examine vulnerabilities in the scanned image.

 ### Test

-Autotest section includes:
+The autotests section includes:

-- Running Java+Gradle/Java+Maven autotests;
+- Launching Java+Gradle/Java+Maven autotests;
-- Creating reports in Allure `.create_autotests_report` with saving reports in Gitlab pages `.pages`;
+- Creating reports in Allure (`.create_autotests_report`) with saving reports on Github pages (`.pages`);
-- The ability to send reports on autotest runs to the MatterMattermost via bot `.send_report_to_mattermost` has been taken into account.
+- The possibility of sending reports on autotest launches to the mattermost bot (`.send_report_to_matter most`).

 ### Release